SanShiSir/node-starter-es/README.md

 ### node-starter-es
 >---

-Boilerplate for nodejs with es.
+* Boilerplate for nodejs with es.

+* Nodemon Monitor for any changes,  automatically restart the server

+* Nodemon for debugger

 ### Usage
 >---